-Is it cost efficient to spend your time tweaking settings and learning about best practices or is your cost better served letting the experts get it right the first time?
+Is it cost-efficient to spend your time tweaking settings and learning about best practices or is your cost better served to let the experts get it right the first time?

 Each team is different, just as each solution is different.
 How well will the tool work for you and your team?
 Will it simplify your processes or will it require convoluted steps to get what you want?